Impairment of Fixed Assets

 Reversal of impairment loss

-If due to any event the impaired asset regains its value the gain is recorded in income statement to the extent of original impairment loss and any excess is considered a revaluation and is credited to revaluation surplus.
+If due to any event the impaired asset regains its value, the gain is first recorded in income statement to the extent of original impairment loss and any excess is considered a revaluation and is credited to revaluation surplus.

-Let us extend the example of Zarlascht Inc. In 2010 the government constructed a service road parallel to the high way which improved the recoverable amount to $1.4 million.
-Depreciation for 2010 was $0.12 million.
+Let us extend the example of Zarlascht Inc. In 20X0 the government constructed a service road parallel to the high way which improved the recoverable amount to $1.4 million.
+Depreciation for 20X0 was $0.12 million.

-Carrying amount as at December 31, 2010 is $1.2 million minus $0.12 million or $1.08 million.
-The recoverable amount is $1.4 million which shows that the building has to be appreciated by $0.32 million. $0.3 of this amount is to be credited to income statement (because the original impairment loss routed through income statement was $0.3 million).
+Carrying amount as at December 31, 20X0 is $1.08 million (=$1.2 million minus $0.12).
+The recoverable amount is $1.4 million which shows that the building has to be appreciated by $0.32 million. $0.3 of this amount is to be credited to income statement because the original impairment loss routed through income statement was $0.3 million.
 The additional $0.02 million will be credited to revaluation reserve.

 The journal entry would be: